 Like the more common golden pothos, these plants look great in a pot or hanging in a container.
 We suggest that you give your plant bright indirect light, not only so it can thrive, but also so it can maintain that striking neon color.
 (Neon pothos in low-light conditions will survive, but their leaves will start to get darker).

-One of their very few demands of all pothos is to not be overwatered, so keep the top few inches of soil dry and test the soil prior to watering.
-While pothos don’t necessarily require fertilization, particularly if they have good nutrient soil, you can feel them on a regular schedule from April or May through August.
+One of the very few demands of all pothos is to not be overwatered, so keep the top few inches of soil dry and test the soil prior to watering.
+While pothos don’t necessarily require fertilization, particularly if they have good nutritious soil, you can feed them on a regular schedule from April or May through August.
 Just follow the instructions on the label of your favorite plant food.

 Pothos love a good misting and it’s also important to dust them when needed so they photosynthesize efficiently.
 This also gives you a chance to inspect your plant for any pesky pests or bugs.